 Kindra King, O’Connor said, only heard noises and saw two people fighting but did not know who was involved at the time.
 And although Alyssa Cabay told the jury she saw “Michael” standing in the doorway, she didn’t say he entered the room, nor could she place him in court.

-O’Connor said Puckett only assumed the attacker was Mernack because of her past relationship with Cabay, but never identified him.
+O’Connor said Puckett only assumed the attacker was Mernack because of his past relationship with Cabay, but never identified him.

 “She wasn’t wearing her prescription glasses and gave no description,” O’Connor said.

 There were investigative mistakes, too, O’Connor said.
 The gun was improperly tagged by detectives, indicating the shootings happened on Oct.
 26, 2016.
 There was no blood spatter analysis, gunshot residue testing or fingerprints taken to determine if Mernack fired a gun, O’Connor argued.